moogacs/docs.buf.build/docs/configuration/v1/buf-gen-yaml.md

 In the case of `<remote>`, this allows you to run `buf generate` with a remote plugin, using the fully-qualified path to the remote plugin defined via the BSR, `<remote>/<owner>/plugins/<plugin-name>:<plugin-version>`.
-In the `buf.gen.yaml` example shown above, the `go-grpc` plugin managed by `buf.build/library` is being used as a part of the generation, and does not require a local installation of the `go-grpc` plugin.
+In the `buf.gen.yaml` example shown above, the `go` plugin managed by `buf.build/grpc` is being used as a part of the generation, and does not require a local installation of the `go` plugin.
 If no version is specified, the generation will default to using the latest version available for the requested remote plugin.

 #### `out`